-Author Inspiration & Insight...
+Author Inspiration & Insight

-Both of my novels were inspired from my travels through Southeast Asia.
-When I came home and sat down to write, my travel diary and pictures were an integral part of my writing process.
-Below you'll find some of the pictures that helped me along the way.
-And, I've thrown in some 'just becauses'—because these pictures helped to ignite my creativity.
+My novels Beauty Beneath the Banyan (BBTB) and Tears from the Sea (TFTS) were inspired from my travels through Southeast Asia.
+When I came home from my adventure and sat down to write, my travel diary and pictures were an integral part of my writing process.
+They helped me describe the places I'd visited and recall interactions with people I met along the way.

 Beauty Beneath the Banyan (BBTB)

-The Locals & The Monks
+The Lovely Locals & Monks

 Travel is all about the encounters with people, so I’ve included some people pictures from Laos and Vietnam.
 In my novel, I wrote about the children at Siem Reap, Cambodia (by Arunny's family restaurant) who engage the tourists in a game…Where you from?
 I know the capital of your country? to earn money.
 Why???? do I not have a picture of this…ahhh!

 And, then there's the monks.
 I don’t know what it is…but I AM FASCINATED by monks so much so one of the narrators in BBTB is a monk.
-If you'd like to read more about this fascination, in my blog, I write about a special encounter I had with a monk in Laos.
+If you would like to read more about this fascination, in my blog, I write about a special encounter I had with a monk in Laos.

 And, then there's the monks.
 I don’t know what it is…but I AM FASCINATED by monks so much so one of the narrators in BBTB is a monk.
-If you'd like to read more about this fascination, in my blog, I write about a special encounter I had with a monk in Laos.
+If you would like to read more about this fascination, in my blog, I write about a special encounter I had with a monk in Laos.

 The Trail, Traffic & More 'Just Because'

-I debated about putting this picture in because it's SO unflattering of me--you'll know which one I'm referring to as soon as you see it.
-But...I wanted to show you how tiny one of the entrances into the Ho Chi Minh trail is so I put it in anyway.
 (Ho Chi Minh Trail is an elaborate trail that snakes through the mountains and jungle.
 It was pivotal during the Vietnam War for moving the Viet Cong and supplies from the North into South Vietnam).

-Another just because—anyone who has toured through Asia will tell you the motorcycle traffic is something else.
-Can you believe it?!
-I was terrified crossing the street in Vietnam.
+I was terrified to cross the street in Vietnam.
 How did I do it?
-I found an old lady and crossed with her (seriously, 100% true and happened on more than once occasion).
+I found an old lady, stood right beside her and crossed with her (seriously, 100% true and happened on more than once occasion).
+The way they command the street was impressive.

-The War was not confined to Vietnam; it’s impact spilled into neighbouring Cambodia and Laos.
+The War was not confined to Vietnam; its impact spilled into neighbouring Cambodia and Laos.
 When I travelled, through Cambodia I went to The Killing Fields.
 The Memorial Choeung Ek stupa is filled with the skulls of people who were killed by the Khmer Rouge.

 The building (S21) was a high school turned prison where many Cambodians were tortured by the Khmer Rouge.
 In the last picture, look for the indents in the ground—these are mass graves at the Fields.